 The day before, we met people with a leaking gearbox.
 They were driving already for 300 km, adding oil and keep hoping that they would have enough oil for needed refills.

 Silent Grove at Bell Gorge

 Slowly we were heading to the end of Gibb River Road.
 Just one more stop and our Kimberley adventure will come to the end.
 That’s ok.
-We have so many kilometers ahead.
+We have so many kilometres ahead.